RentersRightsAct.infoGuide

 The Renters' Rights Act Information Sheet 2026 — what landlords must do by 31 May

 This guide covers exactly who needs the Information Sheet, who doesn't, and how to serve it correctly.
+For the full set of post-1-May deadlines, see our landlord compliance checklist.

 Who must receive the Information Sheet